jzhou1318/fa22tapeout-course-dev/notes/index.md

 For the same reasons as all of our other analyses, large systems will commonly invoke static-timing hierarchically.
 Module-level static-timing models are commonly stored in the Liberty format.
 They are often referred to as "libs" or "dot-libs", and generally have the file-suffix `.lib`.
 That name often invokes plenty of confusion, since it's just as likely to sound like a "library", either in the binary-program sense or in the collection-of-circuits-and-related-stuff sense we often use in IC design.
 These Liberty-models are the same format typically provided as part of standard-logic-cell libraries.

 Like LEF, Liberty is a text-based format.
 It has a handful of scoped definition features, such as its own concept of a "library".
-For our discussion of hierarchical design and analysis, we're really most interested in its `module`-analogous concept, which Liberty calls `cell`.
+For our discussion of hierarchical design and analysis, we're again most interested in its `module`-analogous concept, which Liberty calls `cell`.
 A Liberty `cell` conceptually consists of:

 * The cell's pins, and all timing relationships between each pin.
     * For combinational logic paths, these generally take the form of delays, specified in semi-tabular format across variables such as loading and input slew rate.